EttusResearch/refarch-multich/README.md

 ## Instructions

+Read the Open Architecture for Radar and EW Research User Manual located on the Ettus KB website.

+**quick start/**
 1. Clone or download this repository to the directory of your choice.
 2. Open a terminal in the root folder.
 3. Make the setup script executable using the command `sudo chmod +x setup_script.sh`